As an Amazon Associate we earn from qualifying purchases.

 Frying is one of the most popular methods used in fast food (a quick trip to McDonald’s and you will see why).
 It is one of the fastest ways to cook food using very high temperatures.
 Frying is essentially boiling food in oil, with the difference being oil can get much hotter than water can.

-The food cooks putting it in a bath of oil, often after breading it.
+The food cooks put it in a bath of oil, often after breading it.
 A shallow pan or a deep fryer is often used.
 Frying crisps food by evaporating water and applying heat pressure to the outside of the food.
 Though similar to sautéing, frying adds crispiness to food rather than softening it up.

 Sautéing involves cooking food in a well-oiled pan, and you can either use butter, oil, or other types of fat to even out browning.
 It performs over a stove in a hot, shallow pan with a small amount of oil to cook food for even browning.

 This is one of the fastest ways to cook food, so food must regularly flips and turns over.
 The pan needs to be oiled and hot before adding any food to achieve the desired result.
 Don’t overcrowd the pan with too many items, and stir or toss frequently.